tallner/JAVA21-christian-tallner-html-slutprojekt/documents/_README.md

 - Spend more time in specification (eg deside all basic functionality and design)
 - Spend more time in getting rid of double coding instead of graphical details
 - Design page layout better
+- Coding reviews

 -->PRESENTATION<--
 - Overall wanted to have a pretty clean design, maybe it turned out a bit too clean :)
 - Focused on turned out to be a website CV...
+- Projects page was a bit messy, no distinct differentiation between header

 - Have a common wrapper, header, footer and nav for all pages

-- Projects page was a bit messy, no distinct differentiation between header and projects flexbox
+- All projects in flexbox

 - In the header i kept my name and a nav that moves depending on resolution

 - The footer i intentionally only had a contact icon

 - The contact icon opens your mail client and so does the contact page since i didn't know how to do it in another way

 - About me was just a picture of me and some personal links

 - Projectpages:
 --> 3 projects I've made, including this
 --> 1 from work, 1 from another course